Need to talk? Call 1800 882 436.

 • carrying twins or more

-Many babies are in a breech position during pregnancy.
-They usually turn head-first as pregnancy progresses, and more than 9 in 10 babies in Australia have a vertex presentation (ideal presentation, head-first) at birth.
+Many babies maintain a breech position during pregnancy.
+They usually turn head-first as pregnancy progresses.
+More than 9 in 10 babies in Australia are in a head-first position at birth.

 You are more likely to have a malpresentation if: